Offline detection of change-points in the mean for stationary graph signals

-It is true that there is a plethora of change-point detectors, nevertheless, despite their many applications in different contexts, the development of detectors specifically designed for graph signals is still limited in the literature \cite{Balzano2010,Angelosante2011,Chen2018,LeBars2019arxiv}.
-To the best of our knowledge, the existing methods do not yet take into account the interplay between the signal and the graph structure.
-The main contribution of this article is an offline change-point detector aiming to spot jumps in the mean of a SGS.
-Our algorithm leverages many of the techniques developed in Graph Signal Processing (GSP), a relatively new field aiming to generalize the tools commonly used in classical Signal Processing \cite{Shuman2013,Ortega2018}.
-More specifically, our algorithm depends on the concept of Graph Fourier Transform (GFT) that, similarly to the usual Fourier Transform, induces a spectral domain and a sparse representation of the signal.
-The main idea behind our approach is to translate the problem from the vertex domain to the spectral domain, and design a change-point detector operating in this space that accounts for the sparsity of the data and and automatically infers the number of change-points.
-This is done by adding two penalization terms: a $\ell_1$ penalization term aiming to recover the sparsity and another one penalizing models with a high number of change-points.
+Despite the plethora of change-point detection methods in the literature, the development of detectors specifically for graph signals is still limited \citep{Balzano2010,Angelosante2011,Chen2018,LeBars2020icml}.
+Most existing methods do not take into account the interplay between the signal and the graph structure.
+The main contribution of this article is in exactly this direction: an offline change-point detector aiming to spot jumps in the mean of a Stream of Graph Signals (SGS).
+Our method leverages many of the techniques developed in Graph Signal Processing , a relatively new field aiming to generalize the tools commonly used in classical Signal Processing \citep{Shuman2013,Ortega2018}.
+More specifically, our approach depends on the concept of Graph Fourier Transform (GFT) that, similarly to the usual Fourier Transform, induces a spectral domain and a sparse representation of the signal.
+The main idea behind our approach is to translate the problem from the vertex domain to the spectral domain, and design a change-point detector operating in this space that accounts for the sparsity of the data and automatically infers the number of change-points.
+This is achieved by adding two penalization terms: one aiming to recover the sparsity, and another one penalizing models with a large number of change-points.
 The performance of the algorithm and the design of this penalization terms are based on the framework introduced in \cite{Birge2001} and the innovative perspective of the $\ell_1$ norm analyzed in \cite{Massart2011}.

-The organization of the paper is as follows.
-In \Sec{sec:basic_definitions} we present basic definitions and tools that will be used in the rest of the paper.
-In \Sec{sec:our_method} we formulate the change-point detection problem in the context of graph signals and we propose a Lasso-based change-point detection algorithm.
-In \Sec{sec:Model_selection} we provide theoretical guarantees for the algorithms we introduce in the previous section and, finally, in \Sec{sec:exps} our overall approach is tested through experiments on synthetic signals generated over real and random graphs.
+The paper is organized as follows. \Sec{sec:basic_definitions} presents the basic definitions and tools that are used later on. \Sec{sec:our_method} formulates the change-point detection problem in the context of graph signals, and then presents a Lasso-based algorithm and a Variable Selection-based algorithm. \Sec{sec:Model_selection} provides theoretical guarantees for these algorithms and, finally, in \Sec{sec:exps} our overall approach is tested through experiments on synthetic signals generated over real and random graphs.